faceless-ui/modal/src/asModal/README.md

 Complies with the [WAI-ARIA](https://www.w3.org/WAI/intro/aria) guidelines on [dialog containers](https://www.w3.org/TR/wai-aria-practices/#dialog_roles_states_props), all of which can be modified at your discretion.

 - #### `id`
-  Defaults to the modal slug, is referenced by the [aria-controls](../ModalToggler/README.md#aria-controls) of the [Modal Toggler](../ModalToggler/README.md).
+  Defaults to the modal slug, is referenced by the [aria-controls](../ModalToggler/README.md#aria-controls) of [ModalToggler](../ModalToggler/README.md).

 - #### `aria-modal`
   Defaults to `true`, informs assistive technologies that underlying content is inert.
 Modals are given no visual style, so to further comply you may want to also obscure the outside content.
 [Close on blue](#closeOnBlur) and [handle focus](#focus-trapping) to also prevent user interaction with underlying content.